-Although as I write this, only three books have been released from this series, I am enjoying it immensely.
+Although as I write this, only four books have been released from this series, I am enjoying it immensely.
 Being around the same age as J.K.
 Rowling (Robert Galbraith), I totally “get” her cultural references.
 This makes me feel like part of a certain (not always so cool) club.
 Again, the sidekick, in this case Robin, is my favorite character probably because my younger self identifies with her.
 I buy Rowling/Galbraith for long haul flights.
 Her storytelling is strong enough for me to keep the pages turning, ameliorating the tediousness of those otherwise interminable hours.

 I stumbled upon Barry Maitland by accident many years ago.
 Gotta love those “Also Bought” lists on Amazon.
 I enjoy the older man/younger woman tag team of Brock and Kolla although he needs to do something with Kathy's personal life!

 Nigel McCrery‘s books featuring DCI Lapslie are eye-watering and not for the faint of heart.
 I was taken by surprise by the first one and while I don't usually read anything gruesome or shocking, his characters are fascinating psychological studies and very innovative.
 It is a pity he has written so few in this series.
 They are all excellent.
 Still Waters is one of my all-time favorite books.